 We already know that Elkay makes stainless steel drainboard sinks — perfect for a mid century kitchen remodel — but they also make several drop in drainboard sinks — 10 different configurations by my count.
 These sinks are pricey, so make sure to save your pennies if you fall in love with one.

-The Ikea Boholmen sink series — available in four configurations ranging from $85 – $202 – is as affordable as it is reversible — since there are no faucet holes, faucets must be placed in counter top or backsplash.
+Ikea usually has a metal drainboard sink in its lineup – is as affordable as it is reversible — since there are no faucet holes, faucets must be placed in counter top or backsplash.

 We guesstimate that this style of sink has been around for decades — especially from Elkay.
 So if you want to save big bucks, keep your eyes peeled at the Restore Habitat for Humanity and maybe craigslist — you might find one at a small fraction of the retail price today.
 The photo above is Pam’s.
 She said that this sink seemed “pretty honkin’ heavy duty.”
 She could not easily see a label.
 It was priced at just $40.
 If you have a ReStore, and you have the time to stalk it, you can find amazing bargains.